 I would expect this number to continue to decline as we move forward and I would not be surprised , given the current political climate, that this number dips into the 50 percent range over the next year or two.
 (Update: according to a report the number has in fact dropped into the 50 percent range in late 2018)

-The decline began before Trump took office, in part due to the mass shooting in San Bernardino, Calif., in December 2015.
+The decline began before the current President took office, in part due to the mass shooting in San Bernardino, Calif., in December 2015.
 One of the shooters, Tasheen Malik, had entered the U.S. on a K-1 visa.
 She and her husband died in a shootout with police after the couple killed 14 people and wounded 22 others.
 After this incident USCIS started looking more carefully at fiance visa cases.
 This coupled with the current political climate in the U.S. are likely key reasons why the current approval rate for fiance visas is in the 50% range.